-A person with a disability that a service animal assists or a personal care attendant who handles the animal for a person with a disability.
+A person with a disability that a service animal assists or a personal care attendant who handles the service animal for a person with a disability.

-Service Animal - Any dog* individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability and meets the definition of “service animal” under the Americans with Disabilities Act (“ADA”) regulations at 28 CFR 35.104.
+Any dog individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability and meets the definition of “service animal” under the Americans with Disabilities Act (“ADA”) regulations at 28 CFR 35.104.
 Service animals are working animals, not pets.
 The work or tasks performed must be directly related to the individual’s disability.

 Examples of tasks a service animal may perform include, but are not limited to:

 Miniature horses are also permitted, where reasonable, when the miniature horses have been individually trained to do work or perform tasks for individuals with a disability.
 (Miniature horses generally range in height from 24 inches to 34 inches measured to the shoulders and generally weigh between 70 and 100 pounds.)
 Factors that the College will consider in determining whether a miniature horses can be accommodated include, but are not limited to: (1) whether the miniature horse is housebroken; (2) whether the miniature horse is under the owner’s control; (3) whether the College can accommodate the miniature horse’s type, size, and weight; and (4) the impact of the miniature horse’s presence on legitimate safety requirements necessary for safe operation of the College.

 In compliance with applicable law, service animals are generally allowed in all areas of the College's facilities and programs where the handler is allowed to go.
 Such areas include public areas, public events, classrooms, and other areas where College programs or activities are held.